SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-An-Example.md

 Let's examine the scenario in `Book Details.feature` and navigate to the step definitions of the steps (shortcut "F12").

 The `Given the following books` step is bound to the `GivenTheFollowingBooks` step definition method in the `BookStep` class.
-The step defintion classes use the *Driver pattern* and *Dependency Injection* to better structure the code into reusable layers and parts.
+The step definition classes use the *Driver pattern* and *Dependency Injection* to better structure the code into reusable layers and parts.
 Following the flow of execution to the `DatabaseDriver` the books are inserted into the Entity Framework `DatabaseContext` (using an in-memory database):

 ```C#
       _databaseContext.Books.Add(book);